mko-x/katoolin/README.md

 # HowTo
 ## Operating System
-Pick your preferred operating system you want to deal with.
+Pick your preferred linux operating system you want to deal with.
-The katoolin toolset and setup-helper is versatile and tries to fit all your needs.
+The katoolin toolset and setup-helper are versatile and try to fit all your needs.

 ## Tested
 - Ubuntu 18.04 (native and vbox)